SeydaBA/Fusion/README.md

 ## Status

 This is a research repository.
-It currently provides the method and its derivations (`rct.md`) together with the schematic; a reference implementation is forthcoming.
-See `rct.md` for the precise estimator and guarantee definitions.
+It currently provides the method and its derivations (`rct.md`).

 ## Reference